-Disable the Internal Screen on a MacBook Pro or Air in Mac OS X 10.7 Lion
+Disable the Internal Screen on a MacBook Pro or Air in OS X Mavericks

-Some MacBook Pro or Air users may want to disable their internal screen when the laptop is connected to an external display, this is generally achieved in two ways but since Mac OS X 10.7 the internal screen is more persistent and wants to stay on.
+Some MacBook Pro or Air users may want to disable their internal screen when the laptop is connected to an external display, this is generally achieved in two ways but ever since Mac OS X 10.7, 10.8, and 10.9, the internal screen is more persistent and wants to stay on.

-To disable the internal screen for OS X Lion based laptops, launch the Terminal and enter the following command:
+To disable the internal screen for OS X Lion, Mountain Lion, and OS X Mavericks based Mac laptops, launch the Terminal and enter the following command:

 sudo nvram boot-args="iog=0x0"